deepavk/data-conversion-pipeline/README.md

-Pipeline reads a set of csv data and writes it to different formats like json or xml.
+This utility supports the reading of csv files.
+The data can be written to different output formats such as json/xml.

-It can be extended to other formats by adding the specific logic for a different output format like sqlite to writers/ and implementing the DataWriter interface.
+It can be extended to other formats by adding the specific logic for a different output formats.
+An implementation of the DataWriter can be added to the writers/ package to extend this utility to other formats.
-Options to sort the output based on few fields is available.

 To run the code: